Christians typically give to missions, ministries, local churches, or the Lord freely, willingly, and without any external pressure.

 Christians can also contribute things other than money.
 Many things other than monetary resources can be provided as part of the offering procedure.

-People can also donate their body parts as instruments of righteousness to God in the offering ritual, in addition to monetary resources.
+People can also donate their body parts as instruments of righteousness to God in the offering of ritual and monetary resources.

 Tithes are paid every month.
 Tithing is a monthly procedure that continues.